cometbft/cometbft/docs/guides/go-built-in.md

 ### 1.3.3 FinalizeBlock

-`FinalizeBlock` is a method introduced in CometBFT v0.38.0 which replaces the traditional ABCI methods of `BeginBlock`, `DeliverTx`, and `EndBlock`.
+`FinalizeBlock` is an ABCI method introduced in CometBFT v0.38.0.
+This replaces the functionality provided previously (pre-v0.38.0) by the combination of ABCI methods `BeginBlock`, `DeliverTx`, and `EndBlock`.

 This method is responsible for executing the block and returning a response to the consensus engine.
-By implementing `ProcessProposal`, transactions are processed before the block execution phase and are already present in the state machine.
+The `ProcessProposal` method provides the transactions to the state machine before the block is finalized.
 This means that there is no need for the traditional ABCI methods of `BeginBlock`, `DeliverTx`, and `EndBlock` to handle the transaction execution and state updates.
-This simplifies the ABCI interface and increases flexibility in the execution pipeline.
+Instead, the application (state machine) can choose to optimistically execute even before the block is finalized.
+Providing a single `FinalizeBlock` method to signal finalization of a block simplifies the ABCI interface and increases flexibility in the execution pipeline.

 The `FinalizeBlock` method executes the block, including any necessary transaction processing and state updates, and returns a `ResponseFinalizeBlock` object which contains any necessary information about the executed block.